 It may be the best medicine, but prevention is no cure-all.
 If a complaint comes despite your best efforts, try these four steps:

-- Use a little empathy and imagine the situation from the client’s point of view.
+2. Use a little empathy.
+Imagine the situation from the client’s point of view.
 Some clients have no problem with confrontation, but for others, registering a complaint takes courage and it doesn’t hurt to acknowledge their feelings.
 “I can see why you’re angry/ frustrated/ concerned…”

-- If appropriate to the complaint, refer back to your policies: “I understand if this policy isn’t convenient to you, but let me explain why we do it this way and maybe that will help…”
+3. Refer back to your policies.
+If the complaint relates to a policy, take a moment to revisit the why behind it.
+For example, “I understand how this policy feels inconvenient, but let me explain why we do it this way and maybe that will help…”

-But here’s an exception to exceptions: don’t compromise on safety.
-Restate the reasons behind your policies: “We require for everyone’s safety that dogs with a history of biting wear muzzles,” for example, or, “The drop-off times greatly limit the length of time the dogs are excited and the staff is distracted.”
+4. If appropriate, make an exception.
+If it feels right, see what you can offer the client within the limits of your policy, or within the exceptions to the policy you’ve already determined.
+Be careful here.
+Don’t rush to offer an exception that isn’t warranted.
+And never compromise on safety.
+When safety is at stake, restate the reasons behind your policies: “We require for everyone’s safety that dogs with a history of biting wear muzzles,” for example, or, “The drop-off times greatly limit the length of time the dogs are excited and the staff is distracted.”
 Emphasize the welfare of their dogs and most clients will see reason.

 Real-Life Troubles In An Online World

 Many clients find feedback easier to give online, where everyone, including your mother and various potential clients, can see it.
 We know you’re busy, but it pays to do regular online monitoring.
 Set Google alerts and also schedule a Google search on your business name into your weekly tasks to stay on top of your virtual reputation.